branch14/rpostf/README.md

    future version unintentionally.
- * Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignor e when I pull)
+ * Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
  * Send me a pull request.
 Bonus points for topic branches.

 ## Copyright

-Copyright (c) 2010 Phil Hofmann <pho at panter dot ch>.
+Copyright (c) 2010 Phil Hofmann.
 See LICENSE for details.